a11yproject/a11yproject.com/src/posts/blind-people-need-to-be-considered-more-when-making-data-visualizations.md

 I would even go as far as arguing that visual data by its’ very nature is an accessibility tool.
 It’s taking complicated data and presenting it in a way which is easy for many people to understand.
 I want to see the same thought being given to people who absorb information differently.

-I want to see thought and care being given to people who absorb information differently While the project I’ll be working on at the Reuters Institute is focused on visually impaired screen reader users, making visual data more widely accessible for neurodiverse people, or people with cognitive disabilities would also really help level a currently unlevel playing field.
+I would also like to see thought and care being given to people who absorb information differently.
+Making visual data more widely accessible for neurodiverse people, or people with cognitive disabilities for example would also really help level a currently unlevel playing field.

 ## My journey